realityforge/planet_quake/README.md

 Client cl_nodelta is required for the time-being, deltas work but it causes server errors.
 Binds set the DVR for q3dm1 to `g` key, and q3dm2 to `h` key.
 Level only needs to load first time it's used.

-TODO: fix deltas, add game options like switching maps at the end of round, moving around in other maps or moving to spectator or disconnecting.
+TODO: add game options like switching maps at the end of round, moving around in other maps or moving to spectator or disconnecting.
 Options for transferring game stats between worlds.

 # Contributing